jg-digital-media/jgdm_snooker_scorer/readme.md

 + `TODO:` Consider reworking about.php and its content as a modal area for index.php

 + `TODO:` Both players want to end the frame.
 Develop a button that ends the frame and calculates the score as it is at that time.

++ `TODO: Add a note about vibe coding.
+Why I'm doing it this way.

 ### Identified Bugs
 [Back to Top](#sections)